milanfx/milanfx.github.io/test.md

 ```
 Note that it is necessary to give an alias to any derived tables.

-::page{title="Practice Problems"}
+## Practice Problems

-1. Write a query to find the average salary of the five least-earning employees.
+Step 1: Write a query to find the average salary of the five least-earning employees.

 You need to order the data in ascending salary order and limit it to the top five entries, treating this as a derived table.
 Take the average of these entries.

 ```SQL
 SELECT AVG(SALARY)